Aboriginal Legal Aid in BC

 Contact list of lawyers and paralegals who offer limited legal help at lower rates

-BC's Criminal Justice System (Ministry of Justice)
+BC's Criminal Justice System (Attorney General ministry)

 Basic information for court users, victims of crime, witnesses, offenders, and anyone interested in knowing more about the criminal justice system and what services and resources are available.